bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

 we're going to implement our own naive persistent storage so that we can keep a reference to the redeem script, locking address (P2WSH address), locktime, and the redeem address.
-We'll do this by saving this information to a json in a separate text file.
+We'll do this by saving this information to a json object in a separate text file.

 For this portion of the code, we're going to have two evaluation branches.
-We'll check if we have this file with information saved to it.
+We'll first check if we have this file with information saved to it.
 If we don't, then we need to make the locking transaction.
 If we do, then we check if the current block height meets the locktime requirement (saved in our document) and create, sign, and broadcast our redeeming transaction